Alperencode/Python/README.md

 ## Recently Update

-Recently i'm working on configuring 'MIDI' files with python.
-I'll use this on my internship project.
-The repo i'm working on is currently private but i'll made it public when i finish the project.
+Recently I'm working on a project about sending and reading MIDI signals with python.
+It's my intern project which you can find at [Lemona Science](https://github.com/Alperencode/Lemona-Science).
+So far I'm working on a GUI program which I made with Tkinter and I continue to develop it according to our needs.